Lanthanide: Industrial

 Lanthanide elements and their compounds have many uses but the quantities consumed are relatively small in comparison to other elements.
 About 15000 ton/year of the lanthanides are consumed as catalysts and in the production of glasses.
 This 15000 tons corresponds to about 85% of the lanthanide production.
 From the perspective of value, however, applications in phosphors and magnets are more important.

 The devices lanthanide elements are used in include superconductors, samarium-cobalt and neodymium-iron-boron high-flux rare-earth magnets, magnesium alloys, electronic polishers, refining catalysts and hybrid car components (primarily batteries and magnets).
 Lanthanide ions are used as the active ions in luminescent materials used in optoelectronics applications, most notably the Nd:YAG laser.
 Erbium-doped fiber amplifiers are significant devices in optical-fiber communication systems.
 Phosphors with lanthanide dopants are also widely used in cathode-ray tube technology such as television sets.
 The earliest color television CRTs had a poor-quality red; europium as a phosphor dopant made good red phosphors possible.
 Yttrium iron garnet (YIG) spheres can act as tunable microwave resonators.

 Lanthanide oxides are mixed with tungsten to improve their high temperature properties for TIG welding, replacing thorium, which was mildly hazardous to work with.
 Many defense-related products also use lanthanide elements such as night-vision goggles and rangefinders.
 The SPY-1 radar used in some Aegis equipped warships, and the hybrid propulsion system of Arleigh Burke-class destroyers all use rare earth magnets in critical capacities.

 The price for lanthanum oxide used in fluid catalytic cracking has risen from $5 per kilogram in early 2010 to $140 per kilogram in June 2011.

 Most lanthanides are widely used in lasers, and as (co-)dopants in doped-fiber optical amplifiers; for example, in Er-doped fiber amplifiers, which are used as repeaters in the terrestrial and submarine fiber-optic transmission links that carry internet traffic.
 These elements deflect ultraviolet and infrared radiation and are commonly used in the production of sunglass lenses.
 Other applications are summarized in the following table:

 The complex Gd(DOTA) is used in magnetic resonance imaging.

+Mixtures containing all of the lanthanides operating as a single-atom catalysts have been proposed for the electroreduction of carbon dioxide (CO2) to carbon monoxide (CO) with a faradaic efficiency greater than 90%.

+Radiation Resistance

+Titanium oxides of the lanthanides, Ln_{2}Ti_{2}O_{7}, have potential in the storage of nuclear waste.
+These compounds can incorporate radioactive actinides and yet resist radiation damage.
+This resistance depends on the critical amorphization temperature of each lanthanide.
+The critical amorphization temperature decreases with decreasing lanthanide ionic radius.
+Consequently, lanthanides of a smaller ionic radius possess a higher radiation resistance than larger lanthanides.